 Whether that means offering someone a discount on their next purchase or granting a full refund, both agents and customers fare better when there’s minimal gatekeeping around offering solutions.

-“Customer retention is so much better than following a policy,” Avra maintained.
+“Customer retention is so much better than following a policy,” said Avra.
 “If we need to refund a $50 order to keep someone happy, we can do that.”

 Manage customer expectations

 Proactive communication with customers is always a good look, but during the holidays, it’s a necessity.
 One unforeseen setback can have a ripple effect that extends your backlog well beyond the holiday.

 When a series of typhoons hit Japan a few months shy of Christmas, Osaka International Airport closed for weeks, leaving the Bokksu crew with little say in when customers would receive their snack boxes.